Sheila Abdus-Salaam, a trailblazing judge, found dead in Hudson River

 She became interested in pursuing law after civil rights attorney Frankie Muse Freeman visited her high school.

-Abdus-Salaam went to Barnard College for her bachelor's and later received her law degree from Columbia University.
+Abdus-Salaam went to Barnard College for her bachelor's degree and later received her law degree from Columbia University.

-She began her legal career at East Brooklyn Legal Services and later became an assistant attorney general in the New York State Department of Law for its Civil Rights and Real Estate financing bureaus.
+She began her legal career at the East Brooklyn Legal Services and later became an assistant attorney general in the New York State Department of Law for its civil rights and real estate financing bureaus.

+She began her judicial career in 1991 and was appointed in 2009 by then-Gov. David Paterson to the Appellate Division, First Department.

 "During her time on the bench, Justice Abdus-Salaam earned the respect of all who appeared before her as a thoughtful, thorough, and fair jurist," New York Attorney General Eric Schneiderman said in a statement.